rodneyshupe/Cookbook/Recipes/Entrees/Pork/ChineseStyleBarbecuedSpareribs.rst

    cup water into sheet.
 Transfer half of ribs to pot with braising liquid and toss to coat.
 Arrange ribs, bone sides up, on prepared rack, letting excess glaze drip off.
-Roast until edges of ribs start to caramelize, 5 to 7 minutes.
-Flip ribs and continue to roast until second side starts to caramelize, 5 to 7 minutes longer.
+Roast until edges of ribs start to caramelise, 5 to 7 minutes.
+Flip ribs and continue to roast until second side starts to caramelise, 5 to 7 minutes longer.
 Transfer ribs to serving platter; repeat process with remaining ribs.
 Serve.

 Make Ahead